krahets/hello-algo/en/docs/chapter_sorting/sorting_algorithm.md

 **Stability**: <u>Stable sorting</u> ensures that the relative order of equal elements in the array does not change after sorting.

-Stable sorting is a necessary condition for multi-variable sorting scenarios.
+Stable sorting is a necessary condition for multi-key sorting scenarios.
 Suppose we have a table storing student information, with the first and second columns being name and age, respectively.
 In this case, <u>unstable sorting</u> might lead to a loss of order in the input data:

 ```shell
 # Input data is sorted by name